Host & Moderators

 A visionary leader, Pitaro has identified and consistently communicated internally and externally the following business priorities–direct-to-consumer, innovation, storytelling and programming, and audience expansion–with diversity, equity, inclusion and belonging woven through it all.

-Under Pitaro, ESPN has reached landmark rights agreements with the NBA, NCAA, NFL, MLB, NHL and more.
-ESPN continues to strengthen its hold on digital and social platforms, standing as number one among U.S. digital sports properties; the ESPN App is the clear number one U.S. sports app; and ESPN Social remains the top sports media publisher by far.
+In 2025, Pitaro oversaw the launch of ESPN’s new direct-to-consumer streaming service, with an enhanced ESPN app.
+ESPN has reached landmark rights agreements with the NBA, NCAA, NFL, MLB, WWE, NHL and more during Pitaro’s leadership.
+ESPN continues to strengthen its hold on digital and social platforms, standing as number one among U.S. digital sports properties.

 Michael Rubin